adamzwickey/todos-docs/docs/todos-workshop/README.md

 ### todos-webui

-A sample frontend Vue.js app wrapped in Spring Boot
+A sample frontend [Vue.js](https://vuejs.org/) app wrapped in Spring Boot goodness.

 * [Spring Boot](https://spring.io/projects/spring-boot) for app bits, using webflux runtime
 * [Vue.js](https://vuejs.org/) for frontend, inspired by [TodoMVC Vue App](http://todomvc.com/examples/vue/), difference is this one is vendored as a Spring Boot app and calls a backing endpoint (``/todos``)

 This application assumes the ``/todos`` endpoint is exposed from the same "origin".
-Because of this its best to use this application behind the [todos-edge](https://github.com/corbtastik/todos-edge) which will serve as a gateway and single origin to the client for both loading ``todos-webui`` and for proxying API calls to ``/todos``.
+Because of this its best to use this application behind the [todos-edge](#todos-edge) which will serve as a gateway and single origin to the client for both loading ``todos-webui`` and for proxying API calls to ``/todos``.

 ![Todo(s) WebUI](img/todos-webui.png "Todo(s) WebUI")

 ### todos-mysql

 Inevitably you'll need to implement Microservices to talk with Databases.
-This repository contains a Microservice implemented in Kotlin using Spring Boot, Spring Cloud, Spring Data JPA anf Flyway.
+[Todo(s) MySQL](https://github.com/corbtastik/todos-mysql) contains a Microservice implemented in Kotlin using [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/) and [Spring Cloud](https://spring.io/projects/spring-cloud) under-pinnings, [Spring Data JPA](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html#boot-features-jpa-and-spring-data) for data binding and [Flyway](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html#howto-execute-flyway-database-migrations-on-startup) for database initialization.
 It can be used as a standalone data service or as a backend for a Todo app.

-[Spring Framework 5](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) added support for [Kotlin](https://kotlinlang.org/).
+> [Spring Framework 5](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) added support for [Kotlin](https://kotlinlang.org/).
 Developers can now implement Microservices in [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), [Groovy](https://groovy-lang.org/) and [Kotlin](https://kotlinlang.org/).
-Kotlin is slowly starting to show up in development communities given most like the simplified syntax.
+Kotlin is [starting to show up in development communities](https://www.thoughtworks.com/radar/languages-and-frameworks/kotlin) given most like the simplified syntax.
 If you're a Java developer you'll get up to speed on Kotlin quickly because it's very Java like but with [lots of simplifications](https://kotlinlang.org/docs/reference/comparison-to-java.html).

 Todo(s) Data uses Flyway to handle database schema creation and versioning.
 Using Flyway from Spring Boot starts with declaring a dependency on `org.flywaydb:flyway-core` in `pom.xml` and Spring Boot will Auto Configure on startup.
 Spring profiles are used to boot into different database context, the default profile initiates H2 while the "cloud" profile used MySQL.